sierramoore/maars/README.md

 On click of "Confirm Payment" in credit card section will clear Sessionstorage.

-On click of "Confirm Payment" in cash section will clear Sessionstorage only if * Sufficent amount of cash is entered to pay for the order.
+On click of "Confirm Payment" in cash section will clear Sessionstorage only if * Sufficient amount of cash is entered to pay for the order.
 Else a window alert will alert "Insufficient Funds".

 *Max credit card and CVV numbers made by using pattern attribute done by annalise